 - 8 slices crisp cooked bacon

-- 2. Divide the meat into 4 equal portions (about 6 ounces each).
+- Divide the turkey into 4 equal portions (about 6 ounces each).
 Form each portion loosely into a 3/4-inch-thick burger and make a deep depression in the center with your thumb.
 Season both sides of each burger with salt and pepper.

-- 4. Place the burgers on the bun bottoms.
+- Place the Cobb turkey burgers on the bun bottoms.
 Toss the romaine with the dressing and arrange over the burgers.
 Top each with 2 slices of bacon, 2 slices of tomato, sliced avocado, and additional blue cheese, if desired.
 Cover each burger with the bun tops and serve immediately.